presidioforts/scratchfiles/proposal.md

   - **2025 Q3**: ~5,000 components.
   - **2025 End**: Target ~10,000 components migrated, marking a major milestone for EPL-X product and platform stabilization.

-- **Automation**:
-  - **Implementation**:
-    - Deploy self-service automation for workflow input variables to streamline ticket handling.
-    - Empower **app developers** to manage configurations independently, enabling faster troubleshooting and reducing manual intervention.
-    - Reduce **SDLC/DevOps tickets** by automating routine workflows and configuration processes.

-- **Exclusion**:
-  - Migration of EPL-X infrastructure from TKGI to OpenShift will be handled solely by the SME team and is not part of Breakfix team responsibilities.

 ---